How to find a restaurant manager. Tips for hiring restaurant manager

 This article is aimed at business owners who want to delegate part of their duties to an authorized individual.
-If you want to fully control all processes, from hiring employees and making a schedule for waiters to monitoring employees’ work and financial reporting, then this article will help you decide if you can manage to do that on your own.
+If you want to fully control all processes, from hiring employees and making a schedule for waiters to monitoring employees’ work and financial reporting, then this article will help you decide if you can shoulder your restaurant management on your own or not.
 So, how to hire a restaurant manager?

 Choosing the perfect manager for a cafe or restaurant